-- Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated. - Intel, LANDesk, and Pentium are registered trademarks of Intel Corporation. - Cyrix is a registered trademark of VIA Technologies, Inc. - Trend and ChipAwayVirus are trademarks of Trend Micro, Inc. - Windows and MS-DOS are registered trademarks of Microsoft Corporation.
+- Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated. - Intel, LANDesk, and Pentium are registered trademarks of Intel Corporation. - Trend and ChipAwayVirus are trademarks of Trend Micro, Inc. - Windows and MS-DOS are registered trademarks of Microsoft Corporation.

 The product name and revision number are both printed on the product itself.
 Manual revisions are released for each product design represented by the digit before and after the period of the manual revision number.
 Manual updates are represented by the third digit in the manual revision number.